tjoye20/Automated-Javascript-Racer/README.md

 # Automated JavaScript Racer Game
-JavaScript racer game that's automatically plays itself when the user presses any key on there keyboard.
+JavaScript racer game that automatically plays itself when the user presses any key on there keyboard.

 ### Project Goal